ichthyostegaa04/attribution-genome-browser/README.md

 ### 3. Download gene annotation (one-time)

 Download GTF anottation file and put it in annotation folder.
-There's already an annotation file present, but if you wish to load an updated annotation file, replace the current annotation file with your own.
+There's already a reduced annotation file present for demonstration purposes, but if you wish to load a full annotation file, replace the current annotation file with your own.

+To use existing file:
+gunzip ./annotation/annotation_reduced.gtf.gz

 ### 4. Add your data